datalad/datalad-revolution/README.md

 Command(s) currently provided by this extension

-- `rev-diff` -- sibling of `rev-status` for any state comparison, now also on Windows
 - `rev-extract-metadata` -- new and improved dedicated command to run any and all of DataLad's metadata extractors.
 Much improved versions of the core extractor implementations also ship with this extension.